 But when more volatile and long-running conflicts have emerge in recent years, Mr Cameron said, Cornish connectivity hasn’t been enough for him to keep up.

 In August last year he had to rush back east to deal with the growing crisis in Syria, and in 2011 a lack of signal similarly prevented him from being updated on the fall of colonel Muammar Gaddafi in Libya.

 He said poor technology “affects Prime Ministers making important calls wherever they are, but it affects everybody”, and that so-called Broadband “not-spots” are “a really big issue for people all over the country”.

 Mr Cameron’s Government has already said it is investing up to £150 million to improve mobile coverage in areas where there is currently no coverage from any of the mobile network operators.

-David and Samantha Cameron on holiday in Polzeath, Cornwall last summer And ministers are discussing plans to persuade mobile phone operators to help increase coverage by sharing phone masts, allowing for national roaming across providers in the UK and addressing the “not-spot” issue.
+And ministers are discussing plans to persuade mobile phone operators to help increase coverage by sharing phone masts, allowing for national roaming across providers in the UK and addressing the “not-spot” issue.

 The Prime Minister said: “For rural communities, not being connected to super-fast broadband is a bit like not being connected to the road network.
 It's that bad.

 “So much work is being done online that it really is a 'must-have'.
 We've got to crack this.”